thanks-to-it/easy-referral-for-woocommerce/readme.txt

 == Changelog ==

+= 1.0.5 - 14/11/2019 =
+* Add url icon on Referral Codes table
+* Add a button to copy the Referral Code URL to the clipboard
+* Add option to display the Referral Codes table on My Account > Dashboard

 = 1.0.4 - 06/11/2019 =
 * Fix Referral admin fields by properly loading CMB2
 * Add "Referral URL Param" Pro option